 Check the Award Letter

-After filing the FAFSA, all students will receive an electronic copy of the award notice in their student email account.
-First time UM-Flint students will receive a paper copy of this award notice.
-The award notice will indicate whether or not work-study has been awarded.
+After filing the FAFSA, all students will receive an electronic copy of the financial aid offer notice in their student email account.
+First-time UM-Flint students will receive a paper copy of this offer notice.
+The offer notice will indicate whether or not work-study has been offered.

 Students may apply for work-study each year.
 Professional experience and learning opportunities may also be found by applying for one of many volunteer opportunities.